pynchmeister/smartweave-custom-hashing/smartweave-custom-hasing/warp/custom-hasing/README.md

 The idea is to use a smartweave contract to redirect one 'bitly style' link to the full CID, and then pack those in a struct.
 Once again referring to 'super-shadowy-slky'...

-Another option is to run a custom IPFS node using blake2B (hashes down to ~24 bits) which lets you store characters and it corresponds to a URL...which corresponds to the markdown of (prototype specific state)
+Another option is to run a custom IPFS node using blake2B (hashes down to ~24 bits) which lets you store characters and it corresponds to a URL...which corresponds to the markdown of (prototype specific state)...

+## Goals

+Complete smartweave contract that takes in a 7 character string and returns the CID of the corresponding ARWeave content.